zefenify/Web/README.md

 UI/UX inspired by Spotify, iTunes and ArifZefen API

 ## Usage / Installation
+macOS app is available for download [here](https://github.com/utopiaio/Wolf-Cola/releases/download/v1.0.0/Wolf.Cola-v1.0.0-darwin-X64.zip).
+Window and Linux builds coming soon

-The app **must be open in HTTP** not HTTPS as ArifZefen server API is served only through HTTP
+The web app **must be open in HTTP** not HTTPS as ArifZefen server API is served only through HTTP

 You also need CORS plug-in so Wolf-Cola can bypass CORS restrictions and access ArifZefen's API